craiger'sfirst

 Directed by Gavin O'Connor / Written by Eric Guggenheim

-The 1970's that paved the way for the 80's were rippled with social and political calamities for the United States.
-Watergate all but polarized the American public and can be attributed for the genuine lack of trust in political figures that can, I feel, still be seen in the present day.
-The US failure in Vietnam left its citizens flabbergasted.
-The Cold War, in the late 70's, was reaching a climatic peak.
-In 1979 not only did Moscow invaded Afhganistan but a group of Iranians took US citizens hostage which erupted into a National Crisis.
+The 1970s that paved the way for the 80s were riddled with social and political calamities for the United States.
+Watergate all but polarized the American public and can be attributed to the genuine lack of trust in political figures that can still be seen in the present day.
+The U.S. failure in Vietnam left its citizens flabbergasted.
+The Cold War, in the late 70s, was reaching a climatic peak.
+In 1979, not only did Moscow invade Afghanistan, but a group of Iranians took U.S. citizens hostage, which erupted into a national crisis.
 Before the dawn of 1980, President Jimmy Carter, in a gutsy presidential address, told the American people that he was fearing that they were losing "confidence" in their country.

-But on February 22, 1980 in Lake Placid New York, a ragtag group of US hockey players defeated the then unstoppable Russian team and went on to win a gold medal at the 1980 Winter Olympics.
+But on February 22, 1980 in Lake Placid, New York a ragtag group of American hockey players defeated the then unstoppable Russian team and went on to win a gold medal at the 1980 Winter Olympics.

 So, big deal...right?

 MIRACLE, a wonderful new family entertainment, is the story of this great sports moment.
-However, it's not so much ABOUT the victory as it is about THE JOURNEY towards the victory.
-At the center of it all is Herb Brooks, played very effectively by Kurt Russell.
-The film is really HIS story of how he commanded a singular and confident vision to take the US team to Olympic Victory.
-Seemingly, everyone around him basically thought him to be a lunatic, including his players.
-Truth be told, Brooks was by no means perfect.
-He was brash, rude, verbally abusive, insensitive towards his staff and players, and used highly questionable methods to train his and motivate his players.
-Yet, he was a man with a vision and clear goals, and should be respected as a individual who maintained his focus and never lost track of it.
-The power of MIRACLE is that it too never looses focus of Brooks the coach.
-It a world in which sports pictures are dominated by the young players, it's great to see one that focuses on the near military-esque tactics that coaches employ to win games.
+However, it's not so much about the victory as it is about the journey towards the victory.
+At the center of it all is Herb Brooks, played very effectively by Kurt Russell, and the film is really his story of how he commanded a singular and confident vision to take the U.S. team to Olympic victory.
+Almost everyone around Brooks basically thought him to be a lunatic, including his players.
+Truth be told, he was by no means perfect: He was brash, rude, verbally abusive, insensitive towards his staff and players, and used highly questionable methods to train and motivate his players.
+Yet, he was a man with a vision and clear goals and should be respected as an individual who maintained his focus and never lost track of it.
+The power of MIRACLE is that it too never loses focus of Brooks the coach.
+In a world in which sports pictures are dominated by the young players, it's great to see one that focuses on the near military-esque tactics that coaches employ to win games.

-Russell has never been better than he is here, and if the Academy could lengthen its attention span to remember this performance come next year, Russell should walk away with a nomination.
-Considering that he has played everything from the sci-fi actioneer Snake Pliskin to the mythic Wyatt Earp, Brooks is his most sincere, honest, and real character he has ever presented to us.
+Russell has never been better than he is here, and if the Academy could lengthen its tight attention span to remember this performance come next year, Russell should walk away with a nomination.
+Considering that he has played everything from the sci-fi action hero Snake Pliskin to the mythic Wyatt Earp, Brooks is Russell's most sincere, honest, and real character he has ever played.
 The supporting cast is also uniformly good, which is surprising considering that they hired hockey players first and actors second.
-The final 25 minutes which includes the game versus the Russians is a virtuoso set of action set pieces in which the fantastic editing and cinematography provides us with a grunt view of the proceedings.
-Its so raw and visceral you feel like you are on the ice.
-This isn't THE MIGHTY DUCKS...MIRACLE is the SAVING PRIVATE RYAN of hockey films.
+The final 25 minutes of MIRACLE, which includes the climatic game versus the Russians, is a virtuoso series of action set pieces in which its fantastic editing and cinematography provides us with a grunt view of the proceedings.
+It's so raw and visceral that you feel like you are on the ice with the players; this isn't THE MIGHTY DUCKS...MIRACLE is the SAVING PRIVATE RYAN of hockey films.

 There is one small and tender moment in the film that truly separates it from all other sports films.
-Its a scene near the end of the US Victory versus the Russians where Brooks runs out of the arena of screaming fans and cheering players.
-He stops in a quiet and desolate corridor and finally release a sign of not only jubilation and pride, but of internal satisfaction and relief.
+It's a scene near the end of the U.S. victory versus the Russians when Brooks runs out of the arena of screaming fans and cheering players.
+He stops in a quiet and desolate corridor and finally releases a sign of not only jubilation and pride, but also of internal satisfaction and relief.
 He pumps his hands in the air and almost whisper/cries "yes" and finally collapses against a wall and seemingly breaks down.
-Here is a man who in mentally and physically spent, but is emotionally as satisfied as he'll ever be.
-You can feel that his victory is a 20 year culmination of all of his dreams, and Russell sells this so perfectly.
+Here is a man who is mentally and physically spent, but emotionally as satisfied as he'll ever be.
+You can feel that his victory is a 20-year culmination of all of his dreams, and Russell sells this moment so perfectly.
 Sports films are rarely this sensitive and introspective.

 H O M E